TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 ### 8.7 🖥️ Dashboard Development <a id="dashboard-development"></a>
 - **User-Friendly Layout**:
-  - Positioned KPIs prominently at the top for easy reference.
+  - Positioned KPI prominently at the top for easy reference.
   - Grouped related visuals logically for intuitive navigation.
 - **Interactive Features**:
   - Added slicers for filtering by time period, pizza size, and category.